-All staff, but especially the DSL/DDSL consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extrafamilial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation.
+All staff, but especially the DSL/DDSL, consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extrafamilial harms take a variety of different forms and children can be vulnerable to multiple harms, including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation.

 All staff are aware that technology is a significant component in many safeguarding and wellbeing issues and that children are at risk of abuse and other risks online as well as face to face.
 They know that in many cases abuse and other risks will take place concurrently both online and offline.
-Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.
+Children can also abuse other children online; this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.

 All staff know what to do if a child tells them they are being abused, exploited, or neglected.
 Staff know how to maintain an appropriate level of confidentiality by only involving those who need to be involved, such as the DSL/DDSL and local authority children's social care.
-Staff never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child early help, effectively giving children and their families the right help at the right time.
+Staff never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child.